stormpath/stormpath-documentation/source/reference.rst

     * - ``customData``
       - Link
       - N/A
-      - A link to the Group’s customData resource that you can use to store your own Group-specific custom fields.
+      - A link to the Group’s :ref:`customData <ref-customdata>` resource that you can use to store your own Group-specific custom fields.

     * - ``directory``
       - Link
       - N/A
-      - A link to the Directory resource that the Group belongs to.
+      - A link to the :ref:`Directory <ref-directory>` resource that the Group belongs to.

     * - ``tenant``
       - Link
       - N/A
-      - A link to the Tenant that owns the Directory containing this Group.
+      - A link to the :ref:`Tenant <ref-tenant>` that owns the Directory containing this Group.

     * - ``accounts``
       - Link
       - N/A
-      - A link to a collection of the Accounts that are contained within this Group.
+      - A link to a collection of the :ref:`Accounts <ref-account>` that are contained within this Group.

     * - ``accountMemberships``
       - Link
       - N/A
-      - A link to a collection of groupMemberships that this Group is found in.
+      - A link to a collection of :ref:`groupMemberships <ref-groupmembership>` that this Group is found in.

     * - ``applications``
       - Link
       - N/A
-      - A link to any Applications associated with this Group.
+      - A link to any :ref:`Applications <ref-application>` associated with this Group.

   **Group Example**